-- (1) Notwithstanding that the propulsion is controlled from the bridge or the engine room, the maximum allowable response time of the propulsion system from stop to ahead or from stop to astern shall not exceed 10 seconds. - (2) The total capacity of air receivers is to be sufficient to provide, without their being replenished, not less than 12 consecutive starts alternating between Ahead and Astern of each main engine of the reversible type, and not less than six starts of each main non-reversible type engine connected to a controllable pitch propeller or other device enabling the start without opposite torque. - (3) Vessels having main engines arranged for air starting, shall have at least two air compressors, capable of charging the main air containers in no more than 60 minutes to the requirements of Paragraphs 4.0 (2) - (4) Where the main engine is arranged for electric starting, two separate batteries are to be fitted.
+- (1) Ships of 500 gross tonnage (ITC69) and over shall be fitted with a properly functioning radar installation. - (2) Ships of 10,000 gross tonnage (ITC69) and over shall be fitted with two properly functioning radar installations, each capable of being operated simultaneously with and independently of the other. - o.
+Main Propulsion Systems - (1) Notwithstanding that the propulsion is controlled from the bridge or the engine room, the maximum allowable response time of the propulsion system from stop to ahead or from stop to astern shall not exceed 10 seconds. - (2) The total capacity of air receivers is to be sufficient to provide, without their being replenished, not less than 12 consecutive starts alternating between Ahead and Astern of each main engine of the reversible type, and not less than six starts of each main non-reversible type engine connected to a controllable pitch propeller or other device enabling the start without opposite torque. - (3) Vessels having main engines arranged for air starting, shall have at least two air compressors, capable of charging the main air containers in no more than 60 minutes to the requirements of Paragraphs 4.0 (2) - (4) Where the main engine is arranged for electric starting, two separate batteries are to be fitted.
 The arrangement is to be such that the batteries cannot be connected in parallel.
-Each battery is to be capable of starting the main engine when in cold and ready to start conditions. - (5) Where remote control of propulsion machinery is provided, the remote control of propulsion machinery shall be in good operating conditions. - (6) In the event of failure in any part of the automatic or remote control systems, it shall be possible for the propulsion machinery to be controlled from a local position. - (7) At least two independent means shall be provided for communicating orders from navigation bridge to the position in the machinery space or in the control room from which the engines are normally controlled: one of these shall be an engine room telegraph which provides visual indication of the orders and responses both in the machinery space and on the navigation bridge. - (8) Where remote control of propulsion machinery from the navigation bridge is provided, an alarm on the navigation bridge and in the machinery space must indicate when a low starting air pressure condition exist.
+Each battery is to be capable of starting the main engine when in cold and ready to start conditions. - (5) Where remote control of propulsion machinery is provided, the remote control of propulsion machinery shall be in good operating condition. - (6) In the event of failure in any part of the automatic or remote control system, it shall be possible for the propulsion machinery to be controlled from a local position.

+- (7) At least two independent means shall be provided for communicating orders from navigation bridge to the position in the engine room or in the control room from which the engines are normally controlled: one of these shall be an engine room telegraph which provides visual indication of the orders and responses both in the machinery space and on the navigation bridge. - (8) Where remote control of propulsion machinery from the navigation bridge is provided, an alarm on the navigation bridge and in the engine room must indicate when a low starting air pressure condition is present.
 This alarm shall be set at a level to permit further main engine starting operations. - (9) Internal combustion engines intended for the propulsion of the ship shall have their external high-pressure fuel delivery lines between the high-pressure fuel pumps and fuel injectors, protected with a jacketed piping system capable of containing fuel from a high-pressure line failure.
-A jacketed pipe incorporates an outer pipe into which the high-pressure fuel pipe is placed, forming a permanent assembly. - (10) Computer or electronic controlled main engines shall have the cancel limits or program functions operational and ready to be use as necessary.
+A jacketed pipe incorporates an outer pipe into which the high-pressure fuel pipe is placed, forming a permanent assembly. - (10) Computer or electronic controlled main engines shall have the cancel limits or override program functions operational and ready to be used be as necessary. - p.

-p.
 Use of Automatic Identification System (AIS)

-The ACP has implemented mandatory carriage of Automatic Identification Systems (AIS) in Panama Canal waters.
-In order to be accepted for transit through the Panama Canal, all vessels over 300 gross tons or over 20 meters LOA must be equipped with an AIS transponder that meets the standards set by the International Maritime Organization (IMO).
-With regard to combined and multiple units (tug-and-tows), only the tug will be required to be equipped with an AIS transponder.
+The ACP requires the mandatory carriage of Automatic Identification Systems (AIS) in Panama Canal waters.
+To be accepted for transit through the Panama Canal, all vessels over 300 gross tons or over 20 meters LOA must be equipped with an AIS transponder that meets the standards set by the International Maritime Organization (IMO).
+With regards to combined and multiple units (tug-and-tows), only the tug will be required to be equipped with an AIS transponder.